Doubletee13/Basic-Arithmetic-Calculator/README.md

 > git push origin feature/your-branch-name

-Aside the exponential feature that is already on the script, each assigned collaborator should make contribution of the rest arithmentic operation feature of a calculator which are:
+Aside the exponential feature that is already on the script, each assigned collaborator should make contribution of the rest arithmectic operation features of a calculator which are:

 1. Addition
 2. Substraction